ssbc/ssb-peer-invites/README.md

 ### userInvites.acceptInvite(invite, cb)

-accept the invite. this publishes a `user-invite/accept` message locally, and then contacts a pub and asks them publish a confirm message.
+accept the invite. this publishes a `user-invite/accept` message locally, and then contacts a pub and asks them publish a `user-invite/confirm` message.

 ## example